genderkit/genderkit/_resources/initial-appointment.md

 - What is your sexual orientation?
 - Are you in any sexual or romantic relationships?
 Are they aware of how you feel about your gender?
 - Do you have any physical or mental health conditions?
+- Do you smoke, drink, or use other drugs?

 Common questions about *your future plans* include: